ajfigueroa/ajfigueroa.github.io/_posts/2018-07-18-Adjacency-Matrix.md

 ## Disclaimer

 This post is mainly for me to jot down points about Adjacency Matrices.
-If this is helpful to you in some way, please don't hesitate to reach out.
+If this is helpful to you in some way, please let me know!
-I would appreciate the feedback!

 ## What is an Adjacency Matrix?